-The applicant must submit a request via e-Builder process 17 - Standards Deviation Request Process (SDR Process) prepare a Standards Deviation Form for the suggested revision or deviation.
-The applicant will send the suggested deviation to the UOF Project Manager, who will present the revision or deviation to the Standards Committee.
+The applicant must submit a request via e-Builder process 17 - Standards Deviation Request Process (SDR Process) prepare a Standards Deviation Form for the suggested revision UCF Project Manager, who will present the revision or deviation to the Standards Committee.
 The applicant may also present the deviation to the Standards Committee, should he or she wish to explain the deviation.
 The SDR Process will route to the UCF Project Manager for review.
 Once reviewed by the project manager, the request will be forwarded to the Standards Committee for vote and to the Committee Chair for final adjudication.
 The Standards committee may request comment or a meeting to discuss the proposed deviation.
 As required, the project manager and project team should be available to support the request.
 The requestor and project manager will be notified of the outcome via the SDR Process once the committee has approved or rejected the request.